 Touchto control the lights.

-In addition to the lights that you can control from the touchscreen, Model X has convenience lights that turn on and off automatically based on what you are doing.
-For example, interior lights, marker lights, tail lights, and puddle lights turn on when you unlock Model X, when you open a door, and when you shift into Park.
-They turn off automatically after a minute or two or when you shift or lock Model X.
+In addition to the lights that you can control from the touchscreen, Model 3 has convenience lights that turn on and off automatically based on what you are doing.
+For example, interior lights, marker lights, tail lights, and puddle lights turn on when you unlock Model 3, when you open a door, and when you shift into Park.
+They turn off automatically after a minute or two or when you shift or lock Model 3.

-Exterior lights (headlights, tail lights, side marker lights, parking lights, and license plate lights) are set to Auto each time you start Model X. When set to Auto, exterior lights automatically turn on when driving in low lighting conditions.
+Exterior lights (headlights, tail lights, side marker lights, parking lights, and license plate lights) are set to Auto each time you start Model 3.
 If you change to a different setting, lights always revert to Auto on your next drive.

 Touch one of these options to change and retain the exterior light setting until adjusted again or the next time you drive:

 Turn the interior dome (map) lights on or off.
-If set to Auto, all interior dome lights turn on when you unlock Model X, open a door upon exiting, or shift into Park.
+If set to Auto, all interior dome lights turn on when you unlock Model 3, open a door upon exiting, or shift into Park.

 Headlights after Exit